agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 The emscripten-forge distribution may be chosen if:

-- support for programming languages beyond Python is required
+- support for programming languages beyond Python or projects not available in Pyodide is required
 - more frequent updates than Pyodide release cycles are required (see ["The lack of synchronisation between a Core Project’s documentation version and the version of the available binaries (Pyodide kernel only)"](#the-lack-of-synchronisation-between-a-core-projects-documentation-version-and-the-version-of-the-available-binaries-pyodide-kernel-only) below)
 - one needs more control over the pre-installed environment